If I let fear of judgment get in the way of expressing who I am and what I’m learning, how will this blog ever be of service to you?

 Like most secrets to success, surrendering to something you don’t want seems counter-intuitive… but it works.

-So, I invite you to take a moment today and get present to what feelings you’re hanging on to.
+So, I invite you to take a moment today and sit with those feelings you’d rather not feel.

 - Go somewhere private and visualize what happened that made you feel that way.
 Really get into the visualization and relive the experience.